chicken-brother/project0/README.md

 image0.png is a background image used in home.html page.

-In sass folder there are styles.scss stylesheet and in css folder it's equivalent styles.css
+In sass folder there are styles.scss stylesheet used in all 6 pages and in css folder there is its equivalent styles.css